We suggest you try out joining a public testnet first. Information on how to join the most recent testnet can be found here.

 gaiad.
 The node will shutdown with a zero exit code at that given height after committing

-You can find more advanced information about running a node or a validator on the Tendermint Core documentation (opens new window).
+You can find more advanced information about running a node or a validator on the CometBFT Core documentation.

 Your validator has become jailed.
 Validators get jailed, i.e. get removed from the active validator set, if they do not vote on at least